hogyun2/awesome-lidar-place-recognition/README.md

 ![image](awesome-lidar-place-recognition.gif)
 >Thumbnail Figures from Complex Urban, Wild-Places, and DiTer datasets / our place recognition method (TBD) / DiSCo-SLAM.

+This repository is the collection of LiDAR Place Recognition Research that provides a code or a download page, together.
+This repository also reports the datasets for Place Recognition and various algorithms utilized in Place Recognition (e.g. multi-robot mapping, SLAM).

 LiDAR Place Recognition can be broadly categorized into **[handcrafted]**-based and **[learning]**-based methods.

 Datasets for LiDAR Place Recognition are classified into **[single-session]** and **[multi-session]**.
 Additionally, it is possible to confirm which **[LiDAR]** was used and which vehicle was utilized (🚙 🤖 🛩️ 🚢).

 Finally, various algorithms that play an important role in Place Recognition are introduced.

-This repository is the collection of LiDAR Place Recognition Research that provides a code, together.
-This repository also reports the datasets for Place Recognition and various algorithms utilized in Place Recognition (e.g. multi-robot mapping, SLAM).

 🔥 represents that a paper citation count of 50 or more, or a code's star count of 50 or more.